 If you’re looking for historical monuments, insightful tours that save time, perfect photo spots, and hidden gems, keep reading.

 We’ve also featured restaurants and, if you plan to stretch your one day in Rome into the wee hours, nighttime entertainment!

 You may also like our guide on things to do at night in Rome.

-So whether you are planning a fly visit or have built a day into a bigger trip you’ll find our 24 hours in Rome guide exactly what you need to get a taster of what the Eternal City has to offer.
+So whether you are planning a flying visit or have built a day into a bigger trip, you’ll find our 24-hour Rome guide exactly what you need to get a taster of what the Eternal City has to offer.

 Find out the best place to stay for one night in Rome here.

 Getting Around Rome

 Money can’t buy you love, but it can buy you time, and time is what you need to get the most out of your day in Rome.